kaimitai/vtitus/README.md

 The options the author knows of are:

-Using a modern port: [OpenTitus](http://opentitus.sourceforge.net/) - An excellent SDL port \
+Using a modern port: [OpenTitus](http://opentitus.sourceforge.net/) - An excellent SDL port.
+The original game will not allow you to load modified level SQZ files out of the box, but this port will. \
 Using the original game: [Moktar the Fox](http://ttf.mine.nu) - A classic tool for (among other things) letting you play modified levels with the original game engine.

 <a id="thanks"></a>